HomeMy WebLinkAbout1922-10-10 170

 Landscape Architects of Boston.
 Mr. Moulton explained that he had

-purchased the Frank D. Pe.'_rce Estate directly opposite the proposed
+purchased the Frank D. Pe .'_rce Estate directly opposite the proposed

-filling station location and .".at he intended to develop the 1; acres
+filling station location and .'.at he intended to develop the 1; acres

-moreor less comprising that estate.
+moreor less comprising that estate .

 He explained that he would be willing to make any variations in

-Weeks and also a petition signed by the following:
+Weeks and also a petition signed by the following.

 Nelson W. Jenney William B. Foster

-Charles H. Spaulding Francis L. lsuttrick
+Charles H. Spaulding Francis L. fluttrick

 Joseph Trani Ada Wilkinson

-E. G. %Vhea.trn Wilbur F. Atwood
+E. G. Wheaton Wilbur F. Atwood

-L. Ella Wheaton D. R. Knight
+L. Ella Wheaton D R. Knight

-linnie A. Til.lson L. J. Reynolds
+Mnnnie A Tillson L. J. Reynolds

-James G. Robertson Arthur S. Tyler
+James G .
+Robertson Arthur S. Tyler

 who were in favor of the proposed filling station.
 The only person